1/31/2025

 Conference Operator

-The next question is from the line of Hawthorne Cole with Jeffreys.
+The next question is from the line of Hathorne Cole with Jefferies.
 Please go ahead.

 speaker

-Good morning.
+Morning.
 Thanks for taking the question.
-I'd just like to follow up on your slide eight where you're giving the margin gaps between pulpwood and the pulp producers.
-I'd just like your thoughts on what about the other cost inflation that we're seeing there because pulpwood, everyone knows, is It has been exceptionally challenging for the market, but we've also seen inflation around labor.
+I'd just like to follow up on your slide eight, where you're giving the margin gaps between pulpwood and the pulp producers.
+I'd just like your thoughts on what about the other costs of inflation that we're seeing there?
+Because pulpwood, everyone knows, has been exceptionally challenging for the market.
+But we've also seen inflation around labor.
 We've seen inflation around the non-direct costs.
-Do you think that margins are probably more challenging than the traditional just pulp price-less wood cost?
+Do you think that margins are probably more challenging than the traditional just pulp price less would cost?
 I'd just like your thoughts around that.
-Are margins probably more challenged than just the pulp wood would suggest?
+Are margins probably more challenged than just the pulp would suggest?

 speaker